-In addition, in order to upgrade Energy Data Management Networks, APERC started to accept energy statistics trainees from developing APEC economies.
+In addition, in order to upgrade Energy Data Management Networks, APERC started to accept energy statistics trainees from developing APEC economies under the EGEDA Training Program on Energy Statistics.
 APERC also started to send experts to APEC economies to help improve the quality of their energy statistics.